Machine-Learning-Tokyo/practical-ml-implementations/object_detection/README.md

 Object detection evaluation metrics:
 - **Precision Recall Curve**: is a great assessment tool to measure the performance of object detection model or algorithm.
-The Precision x Recall curve is a good way to evaluate the performance of an object detector as the confidence is changed by plotting a curve for each object class.
-An object detector of a particular class is considered good if its precision stays high as recall increases, which means that if you vary the confidence threshold, the precision and recall will still be high.
-Another way to identify a good object detector is to look for a detector that can identify only relevant objects (0 False Positives = high precision), finding all ground truth objects (0 False Negatives = high recall).
+The precision recall curve is the curve plotting the precision and recall values by changing the confidence scores (remember that precision and recall values change by confidence score).
+    - the performance of detector (for particular class) is considered good if its precision does not descrease much as recall increases.
+This means, independent of a confidence threshold (whether it is `0.9`, `0.7` or `0.3`) the precision and recall will stay at high values.
+It is worth to mention that this is an ideal case.
+In practive, however, it is a trade-off; we have to make a decision whether precision or recall is more important for us.
+    - the another indicator of good detector is the number of False Positives (smaller is better, i.e. no false alarm), which defines the **Precision**.
+While performing good in terms of the precision, if a detector can find all ground truth objects, which defines the **Recall**, the detector can be considered as "good".
+    - The term **"good"** is a subjective metric.
+There is a trade-off between high precision and high recall.
+If our implementation has to perform better in terms of precision, then possibly we have to keep the **confidence score** higher (to keep the precision at higher values as much as possible).
+If our implementation has to perform better in terms of the recall, then it is ok to decrease the **confidence score** lower (to increase the recall value).
+How can be sure which **confidence score** we have to choose given the precision/recall requirements.
+The **Precision Recall Curve** helps us to decide on **confidence score**.

 A poor object detector needs to increase the number of detected objects (increasing False Positives = lower precision) in order to retrieve all ground truth objects (high recall).
 That's why the Precision x Recall curve usually starts with high precision values, decreasing as recall increases.
 You can see an example of the Prevision x Recall curve in the next topic (Average Precision).
 This kind of curve is used by the PASCAL VOC 2012 challenge and is available in our implementation.